tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_01_Purging_Data_Tutorial.md

 ## Purging Data Tutorial

-The following simulation of working within DPM Requests will show you how to log in, submit a Request, ensure your Request was Marked Complete, and view your purged data in the demo "Source Systems".
+The following simulation of working within DPM Requests will show you how to log in to DPM, submit a Request, ensure your Request was marked Complete, and view your purged data in the demo "Source Systems".

 [Login to the System](/articles/demo_project/DPM_Demo_Project/06_Purging/03_02_Purging_Login.md)